MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_mod_diffalg.rst

 Differential Algebra
 ********************

 This chapter describes real :type:`tpsa` and complex :type:`ctpsa` objects as supported by MAD-NG.
-The module for the Generalized Truncated Power Series Algebra (GTPSA) that represents parametric multivariate truncated `Taylor series <https://en.wikipedia.org/wiki/Taylor_series>`_ is not exposed, only the contructors are visible from the :mod:`MAD` environment and thus, TPSAs are handled directly by their methods or by the generic functions of the same name from the module :mod:`MAD.gmath`.
+The module for the `Generalized Truncated Power Series Algebra <https://accelconf.web.cern.ch/ipac2015/papers/mopje039.pdf>`_ [GTPSA]_ that represents parametric multivariate truncated `Taylor series <https://en.wikipedia.org/wiki/Taylor_series>`_ is not exposed, only the contructors are visible from the :mod:`MAD` environment and thus, TPSAs are handled directly by their methods or by the generic functions of the same name from the module :mod:`MAD.gmath`.
 Note that both :type:`tpsa` and :type:`ctpsa` are defined as C structure for direct compliance with the C API.

 Introduction
 ============

 TPSAs are numerical objects representing :math:`n`-th degrees Taylor polynomial approximation of some functions :math:`f(x)` about :math:`x=a`.
-They are a powerful differential algebra tool for solving physics problems described by differential equations and for `perturbation theory <https://en.wikipedia.org/wiki/Perturbation_theory>`_, e.g. for solving motion equations, but also for estimating uncertainties, modelling multidimensional distributions or calculating multivariate derivatives for optimization.
+They are a powerful differential algebra tool for solving physics problems described by differential equations and for `perturbation theory <https://en.wikipedia.org/wiki/Perturbation_theory>`_, but also for estimating uncertainties, modelling multidimensional distributions or calculating multivariate derivatives for optimization.
 There are often misunderstandings about their accuracy and limitations, so it is useful to clarify some of these aspects.

 To begin with, GTPSAs represent multivariate Taylor series truncated at order :math:`n`, and thus behave like :math:`n`-th degrees multivariate polynomials with coefficients in :math:`\mathbb{R}` or :math:`\mathbb{C}`.
 MAD-NG supports GTPSAs with thousands of variables and/or parameters of arbitrary order each, up to a maximum total order of 63, but Taylor series with alternating signs in their coefficients can quickly be subject to numerical instabilities and `catastrophic cancellation <https://en.wikipedia.org/wiki/Catastrophic_cancellation>`_ as orders increase.